averyhiebert/vim-roguelike-challenge/README.md

-# Vim Roguelike Challenge (aka VimRC)
+# VimRC - Vim Roguelike Challenge

+The roguelike you just can't quit!

-An old-school roguelike inspired by the best text editor.
-Explore dungeons using powerful navigation commands, yank awesome loot, and delete enemies like the enigmatic `ed` and the dreaded `Emacs` in your quest to do the impossible: exiting the Very Intimidating Maze (vim).
+An old-school roguelike inspired by the superior text editor.
+Explore dungeons using powerful navigation commands, yank loot, and delete enemies like the enigmatic `ed` and the dreaded `Emacs` in your quest to retrieve the Amulet of Yendor.

+# Controls

+Basically, most movement commands from vim will also work.
+Use `hjkl` (or arrow keys, if you insist) to move, `d`+movement to attack, `yy` to pick up items at your current location, and `"rp` to drop the item in register `r`.
+Familarity with vim is a plus, but not required; who knows, maybe this'll even have educational value?

+Many other commands exist, but they will generally require an amulet to use.
+Try out the "vimtutor" starting class to experiment with all available commands.

+VimRC has built-in documentation in the form of a `:help` command.
+For instance, to learn about controls try `:help controls`.

+A text version of the documentation that you can browse through, as well as a summary or changes intended specifically for vim users,

+# License

+Just for fun, in addition to the MIT license this project is also available under the vim license (i.e. you may use/distribute it under the terms of any of these licenses, at your discretion).
+Hopefully this doesn't cause some sort of headach in the future.

+# About

 Made for the 7 Day Roguelike Challenge.

-Engine architecture largely copied from [this tutorial.](https://rogueliketutorials.com/tutorials/tcod/v2/)  (If it ain't broke, don't fix it.)
+Engine architecture largely copied from [this tutorial,](https://rogueliketutorials.com/tutorials/tcod/v2/) to which I am deeply indebted.